Mario-o-Ghaly/Simulated-Anealing/README.md

 4. Graph Analysis
    TWL vs. Temperature
-   To analyze the effect of initial temperature on TWL, we ran the simulated annealing algorithm with different initial temperatures across 5 different designs.
+   To analyze how the total wire length changes in relation to the Temperature, we ran the simulated annealing algorithm across 5 different designs with outputting the final TWL at each T increment/decrement to have 5 different graphs.
 The results are plotted in the graph TWL_vs_Temperature.png.

    TWL vs. Cooling Rate
    To analyze the effect of cooling rate on TWL, we ran the simulated annealing algorithm with different cooling rates across 5 different designs.
 The results are plotted in the graph TWL_vs_CoolingRate.png.

    These graphs are included in the graphs directory of the project.

+5. GIF
+   To run the GIF simulation do the following:

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.